cbiffle/brittle-kernel/doc/manual/arch/rules.rst

 .. rubric:: Footnotes

-.. [#notime] The kernel's ignorance of time appears to be unique among microkernels.
-So that's interesting.
+.. [#notime] The kernel's ignorance of time is very unusual among microkernels.
+  From what I can tell, only MINIX 3 shares this property.